rjacobs1969/vending/README.md

 exit
 ```

-Now the new item will be available in the vending machine just as water, juice and soda
+Now the new item will be available in the vending machine.
+It can be managed and vended just as water, juice and soda

 # Examples using Curl to send request